HomePage Path

 TL 404-329 Hertfordshire England

-Anstey Castle Anstey Castle is an impressive 12th century stone motte and bailey fortress, founded by Eustace, Count of Boulogne.
-The large motte is encased by a wet ditch, with a flat rectangular bailey and barbican to the east.
-In 1902 minor excavations of the motte, revealed the flint foundations of a building.
+Anstey Castle Anstey Castle is a 12th century earthwork motte and bailey fortress, possibly founded by Eustace, Count of Boulogne.
+Standing at the south end of a broad spur, the large flat-topped motte is encased by a wet ditch and to the east is a ditched L-shaped bailey and a barbican.
+In 1218, Nicholas Anstey was ordered to destroy the additions to the castle, which was owned by King Henry III in 1225 and last documented in 1377.
+Excavations on the motte in 1902, revealed the trapezoidal uncut flint foundations and plain roofing tiles of a building.
 The dense cover of trees, makes it best viewed in winter.
-2 miles south-east is Pelham Castle and 4 miles north-west is Periwinkle Hill.
+2 miles south-east at Cole Green is Brent Pelham and 4 miles north-west at Barkway is Periwinkle Hill.

 Street Map